Skip to main content Skip to local navigation

 Relativity by M. C. Escher

 There continues to be a fascination with the German atomic bomb effort from World War II as evidenced by the May, 2022, article The elusive truth of Farm Hall.
 Below I discuss the play "Copenhagen" which made quite a stir several years ago.
-Now there is to be a play based on the so-called Farm Hall Transcripts [PDF].
+There is now a play based on the so-called Farm Hall Transcripts [PDF].
 These are transcripts of secretly taped conversations of the German scientists (including Heisenberg) who were interned at Farm Hall in England after the War.
 It seems to be an endless game to try to interpret from these conversations what the Germans did and did not know during WWII about making a bomb.
 The play Copenhagen by the renowned playwright and author Michael Frayn (he wrote "Noises Off", for example) which explores the occasion in 1941 when Heisenberg paid a visit to Bohr in Copenhagen.
 The intriguing question, of course, is "what did they discuss?"
 Some speculate that Heisenberg was trying to obliquely warn Bohr about the German atomic bomb project.
 There has been some new (Feb.
 2002) light shed on what transpired through the release of some letters from Neils Bohr (see also New letters expose war-time secrets).
 There is also a "Heisenberg letter" which can be found at the Who Was Werner Heisenberg? site maintained by the Heisenberg family.
 There one can find a number of Heisenberg's letters and writings translated into english.
 There is also a resources page.
 The London version of the play saw very enthusiastic reviews while the Broadway version won several Tony awards!
 The play opened in Toronto in January, 2004.
 There were good articles on the show and Frayn in the Toronto Star and Globe & Mail.
 I saw the opening-night show on January 7 (which was great) and there were reviews in the Star and Globe & Mail.
 A panel discussion of the scientific and ethical issues addressed by the play happened on February 8, 2004, and I was one of the panelists.
 There were a number of symposia, both in Europe and the U.S., discussing the issues surrounding the play.
 For example, there was a day-long symposium on the play "Creating Copenhagen" at the City University of New York which examined the scientific and historical issues brought up in the play as well as artistic issues associated with the writing and staging of the play.
 Several of the presentations at this symposium were reprinted in the July 2000 issue of Physics Today including: A Historical Perspective on CopenhagenThe German Uranium Project, and Werner Heisenberg and Albert Einstein.
 There is also a nice bit of detective work by Jeremy Bernstein in The Drawing or Why History Is Not Mathematics from the journal Physics in Perspective.
 I also recommend the book by Jeremy Bernstein entitled Hitler's Uranium Club.
 The play was the subject for the University of Pennsylvania's 1999 Reading Project.
 At this site you can find a number of fascinating essays about the play written by both artists and scientists.
 There are also articles in May 1999 CERN Courier and June 1998 PhysicsWeb discussing the play.
 (There is another article by Jeremy Bernstein on Heisenberg's trip to Poland in 1943.)
 Finally, there are a recent (January 2010) set of remarks entitled Quantum imaging: Scattered observations on "Copenhagen" which offer yet another take on the play.

 Martha Henry as Margrethe Bohr in the Toronto Production of Copenhagen- PHOTO CREDIT: SWD Photography